getcanoe/website/help.md

 ##### I have imported my wallet using the seed, where are my other accounts I created?

+In Canoe version 0.3.6 or newer, all your accounts should be automatically detected and recreated with full history and balance.

-You can recreate your accounts by clicking the `+` button on the home tab.
+In version 0.3.5 (please upgrade immediately!) you will have to recreate your accounts by clicking the `+` button on the home tab.
 A seed determines all associated accounts of the wallet, in the same order.
 This means you will always be able to restore them.

 ##### What is ‘Server Side PoW’?